dzjxzyd/UniDL4BioPep_web_server/README.md

 # the above is an example results,
 "Antihypertensive probability" this is an indicator for your, how confident the model with its prediction,

-for example, the 0.981061339 means the model think the probability is 0.981061339 for the active prediction of Antihypertensive activity. while the 0.045210306 means the model think the probability is 0.045210306 for the active prediction of Antihypertensive activity (Therefore, we got an non-active output)

 ################################################################
 ######################## Additional notice #####################